f5devcentral/tmos-cloudinit/README.md

 - write_file
 - runcmd

-Through the use of these cloudinit modules, various combinations of `bash`, `javascript`, and `python` onboard scripting were used by F5 to tailor TMOS virtual edition to specific cloud infrastructures, like AWS, Azure, GCP, and OpenStack.
+Through the use of these cloudinit modules, various combinations of `bash`, `javascript`, and `python` onboard scripting were used by F5 to tailor TMOS Virtual Edition to specific cloud infrastructures, like AWS, Azure, GCP, and OpenStack.
 Naitive onboarding templates were created for these IaaS environments.
 The templates created the necessary provisioning scripts to glean instance metadata from sources unique to each IaaS environment.
 The templates were highly coupled to the version of the IaaS APIs being deployed.

 In an effort to standardize TMOS orchestration across clouds and in physical infrastructures, F5 created a service framework capable of extending the control plane APIs offered by TMOS.
 This framework, called iControl LX, provides a way to extend TMOS native REST APIs with onboarding workflows written in Javascript.
 F5 pusblishes supported iControl LX extensions that provide base TMOS system provisioning (f5-declarative-onboaring) and TMM service provisioning (f5-appsvcs-extension) as a way of making service catalog easy to compose in any IaaS environment.
 These and other F5 supported extensions make up the F5 Automation and Orchestration (A & O) toolchain.